kitcarson88/redux-multipurpose-toolkit/projects/redux-multipurpose/core/README.md

 - [Redux saga](https://www.npmjs.com/package/redux-saga): it's an extension of redux actions triggering, to create sagas; it aims to make application side effects easier to manage, more efficient to execute, easy to test, and better at handling failures; a saga let complex actions management such as to launch an action at the arrive of another, to sync some parallel triggered actions, etc.
 - [Redux observable](https://www.npmjs.com/package/redux-observable-es6-compat): it's a RxJS-based middleware for Redux; really similar to redux saga, it let to create epics; an epic is conceptually used to concatenate different actions of a same process; it's provided by redux-observable-es6-compat package due to angular project ES6 targeted compatibility
 - [Redux persist](https://www.npmjs.com/package/redux-persist): it let to save the entire store state or some store substates datas using its internal storage built-in system based on localStorage or with custom storage implementations
+- [Redux responsive](https://www.npmjs.com/package/redux-responsive): it let to add a store substate to trace browser window resize events and to mantain current window size and resolution infos.
 - [Redux logger](https://www.npmjs.com/package/redux-logger): it logs every action and store state change to facilitate development

 ### Enhancements